RNtaate/tic-tac-toe/README.md

 ## How to play tic-tac-toe?
 1. When the game is opened, it shows all of the instructions and asks you if you want to continue, you are supposed to enter `y` if you want to continue, otherwise enter any other key to terminate the game.
-1. When you selected to continue, the game will ask you names for `Player 1` and `Player 2`.
+1. When you select to continue, the game will ask you names for `Player 1` and `Player 2`.
 1. After that it will start to show any player turn using the names you have just entered
 1. The very first player, will be assigned `X` as their mark which will be displayed on the board in accordance with the position they played / selected
 1. The second player, will be assigned `O` as their mark which will be displayed on the board in accordance with the position they played / selected
 1. The board is made of nine positions which are numbered, if you enter a number, the number of that position will be replaced with your mark, and it won't be available for being played until `game win` or `game draw`
 1. When your mark is aligned horizontally, or vertically, or diagonally, that will be a `game win`
-1. When all of the position have been played, without a `game win`, that will be a `game draw`
+1. When all of the positions have been played, without a `game win`, that will be a `game draw`
-1. At the end of every `game win` or `draw`, the game will ask if you want to play another round, you are supposed to enter `y` if you want to continue, otherwise enter any other key to terminate the game.
+1. At the end of every `game win` or `game draw`, the game will ask if you want to play another round, you are supposed to enter `y` if you want to continue, otherwise enter any other key to terminate the game.
 1. The valid numbers to play are between `1 - 9`, if you play something other than that such as word, or letter, or a number above of 9 or below 1 such as zero or negative, or an already played position, the game will show a warning message and it asks you to enter another one which is valid

 ## Contributions

-There two ways of contributing to this project:
+There are two ways of contributing to this project:

-1. If you see something wrong or not working, please check [the issue tracker section](https://github.com/RNtaate/tic-tac-toe/issues ), if that problem you met is not in already opened issues then open the issue by click on `new issue` button.
+1. If you see something wrong or not working, please check [the issue tracker section](https://github.com/RNtaate/tic-tac-toe/issues ), if that problem you met is not in already opened issues then open the issue by clicking on `new issue` button.

-2. If you have a solution to that, and willing to work on it, follow the below steps to contribute:
+2. If you have a solution to that, and you are willing to work on it, follow the below steps to contribute:
     1. Fork this repository
     1. Clone it on your local computer by running `git clone https://github.com/your-username/tic-tac-toe.git` __Replace *your username* with the username you use on github__
     1. Open the cloned repository which appears as a folder on your local computer with your favorite code editor